- In this invitation letter, you inform your family and friends about the occasion. Then you invite them to take part in the event.

 Jenna has achieved a lot of medals and similar prizes during the training period.
 She begins her duty next month at Cranfield base."

 cc: [Name of copy recipient] - Optional -

-Further things to consider when writing announcement letters to acquaintances
+Further things to consider when writing announcement letters to friends

 Announcement letters are letters that notify or give information about a certain occasion, special event, or occurrence that people are required to be aware of.
 They could be for a concert, a special sale, or even a graduation party.
 Announcement letters are usually informal and state clearly and concisely what the event/occasion is and what further actions the recipient should take.
 Announcement letters can be used in many personal and business situations.
 In personal situations these letters may be used, for instance, to announce a birthday, death, wedding, or graduation.
 In the business world, such letters may be used to announce a new policy, change in management, financial summaries for investors, grand sale, or actions against a customer due to nonpayment.

 Announcement letters should be written in a straightforward manner stating all the necessary facts.
 Clearly state why you feel the occasion is important.
 If you are delivering bad news, be optimistic for the future.
 Bold and highlight the points that need focus so that the content is clear to the reader.
 Add any information which you think your reader might want to know and do not miss out any important detail.
 End the letter on a positive note.

 Letters to friends are letters you write to people with whom you have a bond of mutual affection.
 These letters are like conversations and can be just about anything.
 They could be thank-you letters to thank your friends, congratulation letters to congratulate them, apology letters to say sorry, condolence letters to comfort the bereaved, etc. You could also write to your friends to share general information such as school and family news, what has been happening in your town, or just tell funny stories.
 Letters are special and show the other person that you are thinking about him/her.
 The recipient can keep the letters for years and read them over and over again.